aipiano/NOPY/README.md

 It provides a much more flexible and easier-to-use interface than the original scipy.optimize.least_squares.
 You will love it if you are familiar with [Ceres Solver](http://www.ceres-solver.org/).

-NOPY can solve robustified non-linear least squares problems of the form
+NOPY can solve robustified non-linear least squares problems with bounds of the form

 ![Cost Function](./imgs/cost.png)